 (12) Subsequent Transfers.
-A surprise in the proposed regulations is the requirement for recipients of a decedent's property to provide a "supplemental Statement" with the IRS and a transferee upon making subsequent distributions or transfers to a "related transferee" in which the basis is determined, in whole or in part, by reference to the recipient/transferor's basis (for example, a gift or contribution to a partnership).
+A surprise in the proposed regulations is the requirement for recipients of a decedent's property to provide a "supplemental Statement" (i.e., a Schedule A) with the IRS and a transferee upon making subsequent distributions or transfers to a "related transferee" in which the basis is determined, in whole or in part, by reference to the recipient/transferor's basis (for example, a gift or contribution to a partnership or LLC).
 Prop.
 Reg. §1.6035-1(f).
 If the subsequent transfer occurs before the final value is determined, the recipient/transferor must also give the executor a copy of the information Statement that is provided to the IRS and transferee, so that if the executor subsequently provides any information Statements, they can be given to the new transferee.